tommed/dellstreak-sync/README.markdown

 It uses rsync (so make sure you have it installed) and assumes your music is stored in: ~/Music/Collection.
-If this is not the case, just edit the scripts and change it manually.
+If this is not the case, just edit the scripts and change it manually in the ./settings bash file.